Why is my hair falling out? 9 Causes of Hair loss in Women

 Similarly when you put enough pressure in losing body weight by maintaining dietary crash course poor stomach stapling, your protective mechanism, “Energy” redirect its focus from the less available task as hair growth to more essential as preserving muscle.

 In fact, you may not notice you have a drop in protein until two to three months later, which is when symptoms can start to pop up.
-Easy solution: Try incorporating fish, eggs, meat and adequate liquid into your daily routine.
+Easy solution - try incorporating fish, eggs, meat, and enough liquids into your daily routine.
 You can also research a bunch of different vegetarian and vegan protein sources, such as tofu.

-Some of us are blessed with good genes, while others … not so much.
+Some of us are blessed with good genes, while others not so much.
 If you have female-pattern hair loss in your genes, this means that baldness runs in your family.
-The name is of this diseases is called androgenetic alopecia.
+The name of this disease is androgenetic alopecia.

-According to a different study, it has been proven many times that genetics from either parent is a significant factor in developing female pattern baldness.
-It starts slowly and mostly it becomes visible in the early 20s.
+According to different studies, it has been proven many times that genetics from both parents is a significant factor in developing female pattern baldness.
+It starts slowly, and mostly becomes visible in the early 20s.

 So if you find your relatives losing hair at a specific age, you may be facing it yourself.
 If you have this gene in your family, you can use Minoxidil, better known as Rogaine, to help assist your hair to grow.
 At the very least it will help maintain where your hair is right now.

 You may have guessed this from the pregnancy hair loss, but changes in other hormones can significantly impact your hair as well.
-Going on or off birthday control or any change in hormones can trigger major hair loss.
-Hormone plays a vital role in regulating natural hair growth.
+Going on or off birth control or any change in your hormones can trigger major hair loss.
+Hormones play vital roles in regulating natural hair growth.

-If you have excess estrogen or progesterone deficiency, that might lead to affect your hair health.
-Besides birth control medication emotional stress is also a reason to imbalance this hormone.
-Similarly, when your body can’t produce an adequate amount of insulin to motivate the blood sugar, might lead to a risk of causing androgenic alopecia.
+If you have excess estrogen or progesterone deficiency, that might affect your hair health.
+Besides birth control medication emotional stress is also a reason this hormone is imbalanced.
+Similarly, when your body can’t produce a sufficient amount of insulin to motivate the blood sugar, might lead to a risk of causing androgenic alopecia.

 During perimenopause and menopause, women’s body can’t produce enough estrogen which might also cause hair thinning or falling problem.